 You should also nominate responsible team members to make sure all workers are following the rules.
 Amazon is even using machine learning-powered software to monitor footage from cameras in and around buildings to ensure that employees are maintaining the safe distances from one another during shifts.

 You will already have regular, scheduled cleaning of the factory.
-But now is the time to intensify your cleaning schedule to ensure the factory floor is cleaned and sanitised several times a day.
+But now is the time to intensify your cleaning schedule to ensure the factory floor is cleaned and sanitized several times a day.

 This includes frequently touched surfaces and areas, such as handrails, doors and equipment, as well as workplace amenities such as kitchens, lunch rooms, common areas, toilets, vending machines, and more.